 Remember, if the prompt leads you to a webpage that asks you to enter crucial data has an URL that is different from the site you intended to go, chances are this may be a phishing attempt.

 Fake “For Adults Only” Videos

-This begins by a hacker infiltrating and hacking into several social media accounts.
+This begins with a hacker infiltrating and hacking into several social media accounts.
 Using the hacked pages, the criminal shares a post with a link that appears to lead to an 18+, NSFW or porn video.
 Then they’ll tag several contacts from this account.
 If you go to the page, the video won’t play, and will ask you to download a browser extension to view it.
-Once installed, this extension will steal your data and the cyber-bad guys will have access to the data you input in the browser— this includes your user name, password or any info you type in the site.
+Once installed, this extension will steal your data and the cyber goons will soon have access to the data you input in the browser— this includes your user name, password or any info you type in the site.

 Never click on suspicious links.
 Also, be vigilant.
 Never ever install extensions that have no descriptions, ratings or screenshots.